oracle-livelabs/oci/oci-apm-helidon/0-introduction/introduction.md

 * Trace the workflow within a service and across multiple services
 * Use the Helidon SE application and its build instructions, described in the **[Helidon SE Tracing Guide](https://helidon.io/docs/v4/se/guides/tracing)**.

-Estimated Workshop Time: 60 minutes
+Estimated Workshop Time: 40 minutes

+## Task 1: Know before you run

 ### About Oracle Cloud Infrastructure Application Performance Management (OCI APM)